shaunpez/shaunpezeshki.com/src/blog/post-45.md

 All become vulnerable.

-The NSA calls this threat **Y2Q**—the quantum equivalent of Y2K.
+The NSA calls this threat **Y2Q** (the quantum equivalent of Y2K).
 Except this time, the threat is real, and the clock is ticking faster than anyone planned for.

 ![Encryption Broken](./images/encryption-broken.jpg)